-Unlike the 24/7 emergency medicine departments, Rochester Regional Health’s Immediate Care Centers offer walk-in treatment of minor illnesses and injuries.
+Unlike the 24/7 emergency medicine departments, Rochester Regional Health’s Urgent Care Centers offer walk-in treatment of minor illnesses and injuries.
 Urgent care is helpful when patients can't be seen on evenings or weekends by a primary care physician or pediatrician for an urgent evaluation.

 Urgent care centers also offer preventive care, physicals for sports and school, and occupational health for employees.

-There are currently 10 Rochester Regional Health Immediate Care Centers serving patients in Monroe and Genesee Counties (each center operates on specific hours, so patients should check the information listed for the closest center).
+There are currently 10 Rochester Regional Health Urgent Care Centers serving patients in Monroe and Genesee Counties (each center operates on specific hours, so patients should check the information listed for the closest center).

 In case of any immediate healthcare need or emergency, patients should always have the following contact information saved in their phone: primary care provider, closest emergency department, and urgent care clinic.